 About

-The labs goal is the use and development of proteomic methods to study RNA virus replication and virus-host interactions, and in particular the use and development of single-cell proteomic methods to aid in this research.
-The lab primarily works on (murine) norovirus and SARS-CoV-2.
-We are particularly interested in the role (viral and cellular) substrates of viral proteases play in the viral life cycle, for example cellular substrates of the SARS-CoV-2 proteases Meyer et al. 2021, and the role of precursor forms of the norovirus protease during infection (Emmott et al. 2019).
+The lab's goal is the use and development of proteomic methods to study RNA virus replication and virus-host interactions, and in particular, the use and development of single-cell and other proteomic methods to aid in this research.
+The lab primarily works on (murine) norovirus and coronaviruses including SARS-CoV-2.
+We are particularly interested in the role viral and cellular substrates of viral proteases play in the viral life cycle, for example cellular substrates of the SARS-CoV-2 proteases Meyer et al. 2021, and the role of precursor forms of the norovirus protease during infection (Emmott et al. 2019).

-We also apply our proteomics expertise to support other groups working on different questions, currently on clinical samples from people living with cystic fibrosis, and snake venom proteomics.
+We also apply our proteomics expertise to support other groups working on different questions.
+Currently we are part of two LifeArc/CF Trust consortia working with clinical samples from people living with cystic fibrosis - a long-running collaboration with Manchester and Alder Hey, and a collaboration with Chulalongkorn/LSTM on snake venom proteomics.

 Current lab members: